UK Spouse Visa Marriage Breakdown & Curtailment

 Both parties must agree to the divorce, but after the couple has been living apart for longer than five years then one person may petition the court for a divorce without the partner’s consent.

 In the UK, there are over 29,000 businesses currently in possession of a Sponsorship Licence which allows them to employ a Skilled Worker Visa holder.
-In order to be eligible for this visa, you will need to be earning £30,000 and prove that you have savings to support yourself.
-Certain jobs are exempt from this income requirement, such as nursing.
+In order to be eligible for this visa, you will need to be earning a certain minimum income and prove that you have savings to support yourself.
+Certain jobs are exempt from the income requirement.

 The Home Office is aware of the effects a divorce can have on the children affected, this problem is only made worse if one parent is forced to leave the country.